lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 if (number != 0) { // ...
 ```

-If control flow main token is followed by a left parens, exactly one standard whitespace is put between them.
+If control flow's main token is followed by a left parens, exactly one standard whitespace is inserted between them.

-The ternanary operator `?`-`:` is not used where the single `if`-check is sufficient because although it can save lines, it makes the intention unclear and spawns extra entities (empty tuples or functions).
+The ternary operator `?`-`:` is not used where the single `if`-check is sufficient because although it can save lines, it makes the intention unclear and spawns extra entities (empty tuples or functions).

 **Do**: